Eins, Zwei, Polizei: Chart performance

 "Eins, Zwei, Polizei" was a commercial success across Europe, remaining Fabio Frittelli's biggest hit.
 It peaked at number-one in Austria (7 weeks), Germany (4 weeks) and Italy (2 weeks), with a total of 18, 22 and 23 weeks inside the singles charts.
 In Belgium, Denmark and the Netherlands, it peaked at number two, being kept off the number-one position by Wet Wet Wet's "Love Is All Around", Rednex' "Cotton Eye Joe" and Marco Borsato's "Dromen Zijn Bedrog".
 The single was a top-10 hit also in Finland (3), France (8), Spain (3), Sweden (9) and Switzerland (5), as well as on the Eurochart Hot 100, where it reached number four in September 1994, after 16 weeks on the chart.
 In the United Kingdom and Scotland, "Eins, Zwei, Polizei" reached numbers 81 and 76 in its first week at the UK Singles Chart and the Scottish Singles Chart on 9 October 1994.
 In Austria and Belgium, it ended up at numbers six and 18 on the countries' year-end chart.

 The single earned a gold record in both Austria and Germany, with a sale of 25,000 and 250,000 units.

 Music video

-The accompanying music video for "Eins, Zwei, Polizei" was directed by Giuseppe Capotondi, an Italian director of feature films, music videos and commercials.
+The music video for "Eins, Zwei, Polizei" was directed by Giuseppe Capotondi, an Italian director of feature films, music videos and commercials.
 It features Mo-Do performing at a crowded party in a hotelroom.
-The video was A-listed on Germany's VIVA in September 1994, and later made available on Expanded Music's official YouTube channel in 2015.
-As of April 2025, the video had generated more than 64 million views.
+The video was A-listed on German music television channel VIVA in September 1994.
+It also received active rotation on MTV Europe one month later.
+"Eins, Zwei, Polizei" was made available on Expanded Music's official YouTube channel in 2015, and as of late 2025, the video had generated more than 68 million views on the platform.